 I’ve heard this question a lot and it’s even a question that I used to ask all the time.
 What are the best supplements for building muscle?

-As long as we are following a consistent workout program and a meal plan that is centered on muscle gains, supplement intake can definitely help enhance our performance and muscle hypertrophy.
+As long as you’re following a consistent workout program and a meal plan that is centered on muscle gains, supplement intake can definitely help enhance our performance and muscle hypertrophy.

 So with that being said, let’s go over some best considered supplements that can help bring out the “big guns”.